 Well cry me a river!
 That is one of the costs of entry to a market that is worth billions in sales!

-In 2012, Syngenta’s seed care sales increased and exceeded 1.1 billion USD – that’s just one company – one year sales.
+In 2012, Syngenta’s seed care sales increased and exceeded 1.1 billion USD – that’s just one company – one year sales for seed care alone.

 And yet, look at the technology, and tell me where the real innovations are?